emilyalena/hello-world/README.md

 # hello-world
-A repository for ideas &amp; resources
+A repository for snippets and small learning projects while learning a new language or concept.

-Emily Schmucker's Github Projects
+Emily Schmucker's Github Snippets